top of page

 • Provide mouth care.
 Moist lips, a clean mouth, and gentle swabs can bring comfort without asking the body to process what it cannot.

 • Watch for cues.
-Holding food in the cheeks, coughing, spitting out food, or drooling are signs the body is not tolerating intake.
+Holding food in the cheeks, coughing, spitting out food, drooling, or turning away are signs the body is not tolerating intake safely.

 • Honor their choices.
 If they have an Advance Care Directive, their decision about artificial hydration or nutrition must guide us.